Diervilla lonicera: Habitat

 Exposed rocky sites, combined with the plant's tolerance for cool climates, dry, or infertile soils are varying characteristics to describe a typical habitat for Diervilla lonicera.
 It is commonly found in forests dominated by balsam fir (Abies balsamea) and jack pine (Pinus banksiana).
 Unlike some plant species that are restricted to specific light conditions, the northern bush honeysuckle is insensitive to changes in light, allowing for broader ranges of habitat.
 In addition, it is well-adapted to fire-prone habitats, because it can regenerate quickly from underground stems if destroyed by fire.
 For example, D.J.
 Schoen found that Diervilla lonicera was the most abundant shrub over a 50-year span on dry ground areas that were destroyed by fire.

 Range

 Northern bush honeysuckle is found widely spread across most of North America.
 It grows all along the east coast of the continent, from Northern Quebec and Labrador to Georgia and Alabama and reaches as far west as Saskatchewan.
-Bush honeysuckle was also introduced to parts of Europe sometime in the eighteenth century, but the exact year is unknown.
+Northern bush honeysuckle was also introduced to parts of Europe sometime in the eighteenth century, but the exact year is unknown.